Bwaffles/SatisfactoryPlanner/README.md

 - Each module is designed using clean architecture.

 ### Intent Based API
-Want to use intent based API instead of the typical CRUD Rest API since my application is using more of a command query design.
+Using intent based API instead of the typical CRUD Rest API since this application is using CQRS architecture.
 So intead of a generic edit factory method, you would have commands to edit specific pieces of information about that factory.

+Because of this, most API will be either a GET or POST request.
+There's a good argument that endpoints such as `worlds/worldId/nodes/nodeId/increase-extraction-rate` could be a PATCH because it's just updating a small piece of a world node, but the thinking here is that increase-extraction-rate is the resource and the resource is a command.
+We're not exposing the resource so that it can be Created, Updated, or Deleted, we're providing explicit actions that can be performed.
+If the client wants to change information about the worldNode, we'll provide specific end points of all the available actions instead of leaving it up to the client to figure out what combination of fields can be changed and when.

 - https://codeopinion.com/is-a-rest-api-with-cqrs-possible/
 - https://www.thoughtworks.com/insights/blog/rest-api-design-resource-modeling